2023-comp0016-avanade-team4/diagnoseai-monorepo/README.md

 The endpoint and keys should be self-explanatory.

+**Important**: To get proper linting, you must install the current
+package: `pip install -e.` See [this StackOverflow answer](https://stackoverflow.com/a/50193944) for why this is required.

 ## Installing developer dependencies

-`requirements.txt` are the dependencies required for the Azure functions, while `requirements-dev.txt` are for the developers.
+`core/requirements.txt` are the dependencies required for the Azure functions, while `requirements-dev.txt` are for the developers.
 The latter includes tools such as:

 - `pylint`
 - `mypy`
+- `flake8`

 ## Running Azurite